-16. In 2003, the Commission on the Status of Women, adopted agreed conclusions on eradicating poverty, including through the empowerment of women throughout their life cycle in a globalizing world, which urged Governments and other actors to promote income generating activities and employment opportunities, including through the provision of microcredit and other financial instruments, ensure equal access to resources, in particular land and property ownership, including housing, and take measures to empower women as producers and consumers, in order to enhance the capacity of women to respond to disasters.
-The Commission also urged Governments and other actors to enhance market access for developing countries and countries with economies in transition, in particular for those sectors that provide greater employment opportunities for women, and expand access for women entrepreneurs to trade opportunities.
-The Commission also called for the development of strategies to increase employment of women and to ensure that women, including women living in poverty, are protected by law against discriminatory terms and conditions of employment and any form of exploitation, that they benefit fully from job creation through a balanced representation of women and men in all sectors and occupations and that women receive equal pay for equal work or work of equal value to diminish differentials in incomes between women and men.
-13

-- 17. The Millennium Declaration, adopted at the Millennium Summit in 2000, resolved to promote gender equality and the empowerment of women as effective ways to combat poverty, hunger and disease and to stimulate development that is truly sustainable.
-14 One of the indicators to monitor progress made towards the Millennium Development Goal 3 on the promotion of gender equality and empowerment of women is the "share of women in wage employment in the non-agricultural sector".
-This indicator measures the degree to which labour markets are open to women in industry and service sectors, which affects not only equal opportunity for women but also economic efficiency through flexibility of the labour market and the economy's ability to adapt to change.
-15 - 18.
+- 16. In 2002, the Commission adopted agreed conclusions on eradicating poverty, including through the empowerment of women throughout their life cycle in a globalizing world, which urged Governments and other actors to promote incomegenerating activities and employment opportunities, including through the provision of microcredit and other financial instruments; ensure equal access to resources, in particular land and property ownership, including housing; and take measures to empower women as producers and consumers, in order to enhance the capacity of women to respond to disasters.
+The Commission urged Governments and other actors to enhance market access for developing countries and countries with economies in transition, in particular for those sectors that provide greater employment opportunities for women, and expand access for women entrepreneurs to trade opportunities.
+The Commission also called for the development of strategies to increase employment of women and to ensure that women, including women living in poverty, are protected by law against discriminatory terms and conditions of employment and any form of exploitation, that they benefit fully from job creation through a balanced representation of women and men in all sectors and occupations and that women receive equal pay for equal work or work of equal value to diminish differentials in incomes between women and men. - 17.
+The Millennium Declaration, adopted at the Millennium Summit in 2000, resolved to promote gender equality and the empowerment of women as effective ways to combat poverty, hunger and disease and to stimulate development that is truly sustainable (General Assembly resolution 55/2, para.
+20).
+One of the indicators to monitor progress made towards Millennium Development Goal 3 on the promotion of gender equality and empowerment of women is the share of women in wage employment in the non-agricultural sector.
+This indicator measures the degree to which labour markets are open to women in industry and service sectors, which affects not only equal opportunity for women but also economic efficiency through flexibility of the labour market and the economy's ability to adapt to change. - 18.
 The 2005 World Summit resolved to promote gender equality and eliminate pervasive gender discrimination by, inter alia, promoting women's equal access to labour markets, sustainable employment and adequate labour protection.
 The Summit strongly supported fair globalization and resolved to make the goals of full and productive employment and decent work for all, including for women and young people, a central objective of relevant national and international policies as well as national development strategies, including poverty reduction strategies, as part of efforts to achieve the Millennium Development Goals.
-These measures should also encompass the elimination of the worst forms of child labour, as defined in International Labour Organization Convention No. 182, and forced labour.
-The Summit also resolved to ensure full respect for the fundamental principles and rights at work.
-16
+These measures should also encompass the elimination of the worst forms of child labour, as defined in ILO Convention Concerning the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labour (Convention No. 182), and forced labour.
+The Summit also resolved to ensure full respect for the fundamental principles and rights at work (General Assembly resolution 60/1, paras.
+47 and 58 (d)).